 Reaction & Thoughts:

 Producers Anthony Havelock-Allan and Ronald Neame helped Lean write the screenplay.
 The first great thing they did was to avoid turning the protagonists into unhappily married spouses.
 These are nice, ordinary people who find themselves in a difficult situation.
-Brief Encounter is devoid of any personal or moral judgment.
+As I said before, Brief Encounter doesn’t preach to the viewers.

 Conclusions & Final Thoughts: